yildizmy/employee-management/README.md

 ## employee-management
-Sample Microservices with Spring Boot 3, Spring Cloud, FeignClient and Zipkin
+Microservices demo Spring Boot 3, Spring Cloud, FeignClient and Zipkin.

 > [!NOTE]
 > To provide a clearer focus on the microservices architecture in this application, some features, such as database, services and validation have been omitted and in-memory data is used.